-BCM Uses Innovative Solutions on the East Coast Mainline for Network Rail22nd September 2021
+Enable Infrastructure Uses Innovative Solutions on the East Coast Mainline for Network Rail

 This 5-span masonry arch structure was originally built in the 1850s and widened at some point.
 The structure has been stabilised before with pattress plates and ties with some of the arches being loose-filled with soil to provide support.
-Due to the unusual way the structure had been widened in the past, BCM was subcontracted to undertake top-down installation of temporary ground support within the arches to prevent future movement in the backfill behind the wingwalls (which were being stabilised by piling by others).
+Due to the unusual way the structure had been widened in the past, Enable Infrastructure (formerly known as BCM Construction) was subcontracted to undertake top-down installation of temporary ground support within the arches to prevent future movement in the backfill behind the wingwalls (which were being stabilised by piling by others).

 As the 5-span viaduct located on the East Coast Mainline was slowly deteriorating this essential work was needed to keep the line open between Kings Cross and Shaftholme Junction for Network Rail to continue to provide a safe and reliable railway for passengers.